 You – as a representative of an organization or as an artist/entrepreneur – are invited to join us in doing the same.
 By signing on to these principles, you indicate that you are part of a diverse network of leaders across the world who are committed to advancing racial equity in arts and culture.

 Because accountability is crucial in achieving racial equity – and because this group is a “doing” group, not just a “talking” group, our next step will be to create an online community where those working on adopting these principles can collaborate to offer support, tools and experiences with others.
-NAS will set up this space on our website in the spring of 2019.
+NAS will set up this space on our website in the summer of 2019.

 Racial Equity Principles